Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 Using [ROPgadget](https://github.com/JonathanSalwan/ROPgadget), we can find the gadgets we need to put the values into the registers.

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img13.png)

+The "pop rsi" gadget is followed by a "pop r15" instruction before the "ret", for this reason we must set a garbage value for the "pop r15" instruction.

 There is no “pop rdx” instruction in our binary, we can look for it into the libc.